mixpanel/mixpanel-react-native/README.md

 ## **Auto Linking**

-If you have been using React-Native version prior to 0.60 then we have to link dependencies using react-native-link  for iOS & Android like below.
+If you have been using React-Native version prior to 0.60 then you have to link dependencies using react-native-link  for iOS & Android like below.
 ```
 $ react-native link mixpanel-react-native
 ```